fabbarix/captionizer/README.md

 ```

 In the simplest case - if a file is in the root of the folder -
-it will behave the same way as every does today.
+it will behave the same way as it does today.
 So:

 ```py
 >>> print(caption_from_path('/sd/data/img-001.jpg', base_path, class_token, token))